01 Equilibrium and Potential Energy

 • This demonstration can be shown on an overhead projector.

-• You can also show this demonstration with one ball and petri dish.
-Just put the ball in the petri dish and slowly fill it with water.
-When floating the ball will first stick to the rim, but when filling continues, at a certain moment the ball will float away from the rim.
+• You can also show this demonstration with one ball and a Petri dish.
+Place the ball in the Petri dish and slowly fill the dish with water.
+When the ball is floating, it will first stick to the rim, but as the filling continues, at a certain moment, the ball will float away from the rim.

-• You can also just place the dishes with water and balls in your lecture-room.
-Draft in your room will make the balls float around.
-The performance of the balls will make your students puzzle.
+• You can also place the dishes with water and balls in your lecture room.
+A draft in your room will make the balls float around.
+The performance of the balls will puzzle your students.

 Sources#